 Tips for driving the Golden Circle in Iceland

-If you are planning a Golden Circle road trip so you don’t depend on buses or have pre-established schedules or stops, I advise you to take a look at our guide on how to get cheap rental cars to start your adventure.
+If you are planning a Golden Circle road trip so you don’t depend on buses or have pre-established schedules or stops, I advise you to take a look at our guide on how to get cheap rental cars and our article on best tips for driving in Iceland.
 For me, this is one of the best ways to get to know a country like Iceland, where each curve presents a new opportunity for you to admire the views.

 In general, driving in Iceland is not dangerous, although I recommend always checking the state of the roads on Road.is, especially in winter.
 If you decide to drive the Golden Circle, my recommendation is that you first check that all the roads you are going to drive are in good condition and that you can make the most of daylight hours.